jedomed/acnh_autopainter/README.md

 # AC:NH auto-painter v1.1
 Python script to paint a pattern in AC:NH based on an input image.
-Made for and tested on Yuzu.
+Made for and tested on Yuzu, using PIL and xdotool.

+Right now the bash script this generates is pretty garbage, but it works.

 Input image must be:
 * 32x32 pixels